stardustai/docs-api/src/latest/taxonomy/create-taxonomy.md

     },
           {
-          "key": "group-[7b152]", // Unique identifier for this slot, following a naming convention "label": "Instance Group", // Display name for this slot "type": "slot", // Indicates that this is a single - layer annotation slot "metadata": {}, // Currently, there's no metadata information "slotSpecification": {
+          "key": "group-[7b152]", // Unique identifier for this slot, following a naming convention "label": "Instance relation", // Display name for this slot "type": "slot", // Indicates that this is a single - layer annotation slot "metadata": {}, // Currently, there's no metadata information "slotSpecification": {